Pawandeep16/DailyBlog/Readme.md

 - Save the newsletter we have another option schedule sending mail automatically.

 **Date : 25-May-2022**
-## Creating Collapse view without using ErpNext Desk using Bootstrap
+## Creating Collapse view  in Desk using Bootstrap

 - First we create collapse multiple tab effect with bootstrap and html.
 - In which we use bootstrap classes with html tags.